The so-called recency effect refers to the impression people have of recent events and the final judgment they make based on that impression.

 However, many human resources departments in companies have this problem, indicating that this phenomenon is not an isolated case; it is quite common.
 It also shows that the mechanisms within the human resources departments of companies have issues and are somewhat irresponsible.

-Many years ago, when I was at a small company, there was a time when prizes were distributed, using rock-paper-scissors.
-For example, there were three people, and the top two winners could receive prizes, while the one who lost had no complaints.
+Many years ago, when I was at a small company, there was a time when prizes were distributed, such as scissors, paper, and rock.
+For example, there were three people, and the top two winners could receive prizes, and the person who lost had no complaints.

 But you know what?
-Small companies generally do not have a human resources department; they basically just have an administration that handles personnel matters, recruitment, and some basic administrative work, so this matter was handled by them.
+Small companies basically do not have a human resources department; they usually just have an administrative role that handles personnel matters, recruitment, and some basic administrative work, so this matter was handled by them.

-When the results of the rock-paper-scissors game came out, for example, if a and b both won, then according to past practices, a and b would take the prizes, and c would have no complaints.
-However, upon seeing this result, the administration of this small company directly stated that this time, the person who won the most would not receive a prize, while the other two would.
-But think about it, the results had already been determined, and then you set the rules; what kind of human resources level is that?
+When the results of the scissors, paper, rock game were announced, for example, if a and b both won, according to past practices, a and b would take the prizes, and c would have no complaints.
+However, upon seeing this result, the administrative person in this small company directly stated that this time, the person who won the most would not receive a prize, but the two who ranked lower would receive prizes.
+But think about it, the results have already been determined, and then you set the rules; what kind of human resources level is that?

-So this is definitely unfair, but it’s unclear whether this administrative lady was confused or what, as she thought it was quite fair and creative.
-I won’t mention which company this was, but recruiting such people is indeed a rarity.
+So this is definitely unfair, but I don't know if this administrative person was confused or what, but they thought it was quite fair and creative.
+I won't mention which company this was; it’s already a rarity to recruit someone like that.

 It is clear that when opportunistic and resourceful individuals gain the most benefits, it will reinforce their behavior, and this behavior will continue to be reinforced.
-The company's stated values will become non-existent, turning into a form of formalism, and the entire company will become very utilitarian, leading to more backstabbing and evident workplace politics.
+The company's stated values will be completely undermined, becoming a form of formalism, and the entire company will become very utilitarian, leading to more backstabbing and making workplace politics very apparent.

-In such an environment, it is easy to produce an economic effect where the inferior eliminates the superior, ultimately leading to quality assets being eliminated or exiting, while inferior assets remain.
-The final manifestation of this in terms of development is that the company's growth transitions from rapid growth to diminishing returns in economic models, then to stagnation and finally to negative growth, stabilizing at a relatively low level.
+In such an environment, it is easy to produce an economic effect where the inferior eliminates the superior, ultimately leading to high-quality assets being eliminated or exiting, while inferior assets remain.
+The final manifestation of this in terms of development is that the company's growth transitions from rapid growth to diminishing returns in the economic model, then to stagnation, and finally to negative growth, stabilizing at a relatively low level.

-In the latter case, the administration of a small company considers such an obviously unfair rule to be very creative and fair.
-What results will this lead to?
+In the latter case, the administrative person in a small company, believing that such an obviously unfair rule is very creative and fair, what kind of result will that lead to?

-These events happened many years ago, and I already know what the final outcome was.
-However, we should still conduct a reasonable analysis of this behavior and phenomenon, and this reasonable analysis is consistent with the results that occurred afterward.
+These events happened many years ago, and I already know what the final outcome was, but we should still conduct a reasonable analysis of this behavior and phenomenon, and this reasonable analysis is consistent with the results that occurred afterward.

-That administrative lady did not stay in the company for long.
+That administrative person did not stay in the company for long.
 Why do I say this?
 Everyone knows that a small company values what more?
 It values sales ability and sales results.
-As an administrator, she also did some sales-related work, but she certainly did not perform as well as those salespeople.
-Moreover, in such an environment, she felt quite repressed because she lacked the ability to stand out and perform better.
-I do not mean to belittle anyone, but it is hard to find better words to describe her work.
-The final result was that she did not stay in this small company for long and left in less than six months.
+As an administrative person, they also did some sales-related work, but they certainly did not perform as well as the salespeople, and in such an environment, they felt quite suppressed because they did not have the ability to stand out or perform better.
+I do not mean to belittle anyone, but when it comes to their work, it is hard to find better words.
+The final result was that they did not stay in this small company for long and left in less than six months.

-What was the situation regarding the three salespeople's stay or departure?
+What happened to the three salespeople in the end?
 The first person, who was the most disadvantaged, was not the first to leave; he left after exhausting all options.
-Among the other two, one left because he had a better project but did not gain the boss's trust.
-The other person always wanted to achieve both fame and fortune in this company.
-This person stayed a bit longer and eventually obtained a higher position, but he also did not achieve outstanding results in this company and ultimately left, leading to the company's near dissolution.
+Among the other two, one left because he had a better project but did not gain the boss's trust, and the other person always wanted to achieve both fame and fortune in this company.
+This person stayed a bit longer and eventually obtained a higher position, but he also did not achieve more outstanding results in this company and ultimately left, and the company's final trajectory was one of near dissolution.

 This phenomenon also tells us that whether in human resources work, business work, or as a leader, we should evaluate a person not solely based on their recent performance to cover their entire performance.
-This is neither objective nor fair to everyone.
+This is not objective and is unfair to everyone.